-The Foundation's capital asset acquisitions are funded by surplus earned in prior years.
-During the annual budgeting process, the Foundation allocates a portion of the Operating Fund surplus to be spent on capital assets in the upcoming year.
+The Foundation's capital asset acquisitions are funded by surpluses earned in prior years.
+During the annual budgeting process, the Foundation allocates a portion of previous year's Operating Fund surplus to be spent on capital assets in the upcoming year.

-The undesignated portion of the Operating Fund comprises [i] surplus invested in capital assets and prepaid expenses; and [ii] investment income earned by the endowment funds in excess of the specified minimum capital level that has been transferred to the Operating Fund and will be used for dream fulfilment in future years after the income has been realized.
+The undesignated portion of the Operating Fund comprises [i] surplus invested in capital assets and prepaid expenses; and [ii] investment income earned by the endowment funds in excess of the specified minimum capital level that has been transferred to the Operating Fund and will be used for dream fulfillment in future years after the income has been realized.